You may have noticed a new star rating logo on some of your favourite grocery items in the supermarket. Wondering what it’s all about?

-This is a voluntary front of pack health rating system that is funded by state and Federal Governments.
-The aim of these ratings is to highlight healthier food options to consumers, in an attempt to reduce overweight and obesity in Australia.
+This is a voluntary front of pack rating system that is funded by state and Federal Governments.
+The aim of these ratings is to highlight healthier food options to consumers, in an attempt to reduce chronic disease in Australia.

 The idea behind the star rating is to highlight positive and at risk nutrients within a particular food.

 Foods deemed to be healthy by the rating system will receive 5 stars as the highest rating, with 0.5 stars being the lowest rating.
 The following nutrients are considered when allocating points – energy, saturated fat, sugar and sodium

-Additional positive nutrients such as fibre and protein are also be considered as well as the whole food content of ingredients such as fruits, nuts, legumes and vegetables.
+Additional positive nutrients such as fibre and protein are also considered, as well as the whole food content of ingredients such as fruits, nuts, legumes and vegetables.